 Most applications are evaluated by professional planning officers, who will either grant or refuse permission according to whether or not the proposal conforms to the regulations, accepted policy and guidelines.
 Less straightforward applications are decided by the Planning Applications Committee.
-In rare cases the Secretary of State for Housing, Communities and Local Government becomes involved.
+In rare cases the Secretary of State for Levelling Up, Housing and Communities becomes involved.